shivenkashyapp/shivenkashyapp.github.io/docs/_posts/2024-06-25-why-is-numpy-so-fast.md

 # Some Benchmarking
 Let's see how fast Numpy is.
-I'll use the dot product of two `NxN` matrices as reference.
+I'll use the dot product of two $N\times N$ matrices as reference.
 The elements of both the matrices will be randomly generated using `numpy.random.rand()`.
 Intuitively, the random element generation was excluded from the time checks.